Is Your ECE Assessment Aligned to Your Goals?

 If current practices are not doing all of the above then we are missing the mark and wasting a ton of time, energy and yes…money.
 For what?
 Aggregate data…a spreadsheet that gives a false impression of what might or might not be real?

-Learning Stories as Authentic Assessment
+Learning Stories as Formative Assessment

 I have spent over 3 years introducing and trying to support educators and directors in the practice of writing Learning Stories as assessment.